hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

     Remember, threads that belong to the warp access the memory together.

  6. (challenge) Modify the program so that it uses managed memory.
-Make sure that the leading dimension is a multiple of the GPU L2 cache line width (128) in bytes.
+Make sure that the leading dimension is a multiple of the L2 cache line width (128) in bytes.
 The driver aligns memory to 256 bytes.